• Skip to primary navigation

 • 1 lime, juiced

-• 2 green onions, greens only, sliced
+• 2 green onion, sliced

 Instructions

-Drain the beans and transfer them to a large saucepan.
+• Drain the beans and transfer them to a large saucepan.
 Cover with 3 cups cold water, coconut water and 2 teaspoons salt, set over medium heat and bring to a boil.
 Boil for 2 minutes, then turn the heat down to low, cover and cook until tender; depending upon the age of the beans, this will take between 30 and 45 minutes (older beans take longer).

-When tender, add the coconut oil and lime juice and season with salt and pepper.
-Pour into a serving dish and garnish with the green onions.
+• When tender, add the coconut oil and lime juice and season with salt and pepper.

 In health,